-Later the same day, Paddy and his "assistants" were seen speeding up to Arthur's Pass, a trip of 83 miles, with the 12 ft high Moa standing resplendent on the back of his pick-up truck.
+Later, Paddy and his two "assistants" were seen speeding up to Arthur's Pass, a trip of 83 miles, with the 12 ft high Moa standing resplendent on the back of his pick-up truck.

 Paddy passed away in 2012, a real New Zealand hero.